ilhangoren/ilhangoren.github.io/_posts/2022-05-03-The fact of dream life.md

 comments: true
 share: true
 ---
-(*Eng*) Quoty
+(*Eng*) The fact of dream life

-There is no time in which everthing would be done and you will start to live.
-Rest in peace with your desires and dreams..
+>There is no time in which everthing would be done and you will start to live.
+Rest in peace with your desires and dreams.
+Or live this day before passing..